Quantum memory as a perpetuum mobile? Stability v.s. reversibility of information processing: Perpetuum mobile based on quantum memory

 \section{Perpetuum mobile based on quantum memory}

 A scalable quantum memory for a single qubit is a system which consists of $N$ microscopic constituents (e.g. atoms, spins,..) interacting with a heat bath at the temperature $T>0$.
 The system is designed in such a way that the information bearing degrees of freedom form a quantum subsystem (encoded qubit) described by 2-dimensional Hilbert space spanned by the vectors of the form $|\psi\rangle \equiv|\psi\rangle\otimes |\omega_R\rangle$, with $|\omega_R\rangle$ being a purification of the fixed thermal equilibrium state for all other degrees of freedom.
-The minimal needed assumptions concerning operations on the single-qubit quantum memory are the following:\\ I) One can perform effectively von Neumann measurements of the observables $\sigma^z$ and $\sigma^x$,\\ II) The external Hamiltonian control of the form $H_{control}(t) = h(t)\sigma^z + g(t)I$ can be effectively executed,\\ III) The eigenstates of $\sigma^z$ and $\sigma^x$ are equilibrium ones (i.e. metastable with life-times exponentially long in $N$).\\ Here again "effectively" means that one needs time at most polynomial in $N$.

-Alternatively, instead of I) and II) one can assume that:\\ I') One can perform effectively von Neumann measurements of the observable $\sigma^z$. \\ II') The observables $\sigma^x ,\sigma^y$ and $\sigma^z$ can be implemented effectively to construct an interaction Hamiltonian with another quantum system of the form
+Under the \emph{Hypothesis I}, the minimal needed assumptions concerning operations on the single-qubit quantum memory are the following:\\ I) The eigenstates of $\sigma^z$ and $\sigma^x$ are equilibrium ones (i.e. metastable with life-times exponentially long in $N$).\\ II) One can perform effectively and "cost-free" measurements of the observable $\sigma^z$,\\ III) The observables $\sigma^x ,\sigma^y$ and $\sigma^z$ can be implemented effectively to construct an interaction Hamiltonian with a relaxing qubit described by Pauli observables $X,Y,Z$